Skip to content

 Accessibility

-Diffusion of innovations through Academic Health Science Networks: the adoption and spread of Inclisiran
+Diffusion of innovations through Health Innovation Networks: the adoption and spread of Inclisiran

-The overall aim is to understand how inclisiran is adopted and spread in the NHS to understand its implementation and uptake across the 15 Academic Health Science Network (AHSN) areas.
-Using inclisiran as an example and exploring its implementation at multiple case study sites, will increase understanding of how AHSNs facilitate the adoption and spread of innovations within the NHS.
+The overall aim was to understand how inclisiran was adopted and spread in the NHS to understand its implementation and uptake across the 15 Health Innovation Network (HIN) areas (previously called Academic Health Science Networks).
+By using inclisiran as an example and exploring its implementation at multiple case study sites, we've increased the understanding of how HINs facilitate the adoption and spread of innovations within the NHS.

 English health policy has increasingly emphasised innovation, speeding up the adoption and uptake of new products and closer working between the NHS and industry.
-The NHS Long Term Plan sets out ambitions to ‘speed up the path from innovation to business as usual’ and ‘speed up the pipeline for delivering innovations in the NHS, to get proven, affordable innovations to patients faster’
+The 2019 NHS Long Term Plan set out ambitions to ‘speed up the path from innovation to business as usual’ and ‘speed up the pipeline for delivering innovations in the NHS, to get proven, affordable innovations to patients faster’.

-The AHSN Network is delivering a national lipids optimisation programme, running from 2020-2023.
-The programme aims to improve the management of cholesterol, increase the detection of those with Familial Hypercholesterolaemia and optimise the use of all medicines for patients on the cholesterol management pathway.
-To meet this aim, The AHSN Network is working in partnership with the NHS Accelerated Access Collaborative (AAC) rapid uptake pathway (RUP) lipid management programme to improve patient access to appropriate medicines to enable lipid treatment using the NICE-recommended clinical pathway, with a focus on secondary prevention and including novel therapies.
+The Health Innovation Networks delivered a national lipids optimisation programme, running from 2020-2023.
+The programme aimed to improve the management of cholesterol, increase the detection of those with Familial Hypercholesterolaemia and optimise the use of all medicines for patients on the cholesterol management pathway.
+To meet this aim, the Health Innovation Networks worked in partnership with the NHS Accelerated Access Collaborative (AAC) rapid uptake pathway (RUP) lipid management programme, aiming to improve patient access to appropriate medicines to enable lipid treatment using the NICE-recommended clinical pathway, with a focus on secondary prevention and including novel therapies.

-Inclisiran is one of the first products to be fast tracked by the NHS AAC, and is included in the NICE-endorsed lipid management pathway.
-A population health management approach to implementing inclisiran has been taken, and AHSNs are supporting this by acting as the ‘delivery partners’ for its deployment.
-Studying this new type of agreement will help understand how a new treatment could be deployed and delivered into a system of care in a way that would treat patients at a population-health level.
+Inclisiran was one of the first products to be fast tracked by the NHS AAC, and was included in the NICE-endorsed lipid management pathway.
+A population health management approach to implementing inclisiran was taken, and HINs supported this by acting as the ‘delivery partners’ for its deployment.

-We are taking a multiple case study approach to evaluate the spread and uptake of inclisiran.
-The study will use mixed methods and has three components:
+We used a mixed methods multiple case study approach to evaluate the spread and uptake of inclisiran.
+This included:

-• A review of documents related to the implementation of inclisiran at AHSNs
+• A review of documents related to the implementation of inclisiran within each HIN locality

 • A time series analysis of the uptake of Inclisiran using routinely available prescribing data

-• A qualitative process evaluation of the adoption and spread of Inclisiran in England by AHSN areas
+• A qualitative process evaluation of the adoption and spread of inclisiran in England within each HIN locality.

-We will draw upon the Consolidated Framework for Implementation Research (CFIR) to guide our data collection and analysis.
+We drew on the Consolidated Framework for Implementation Research (CFIR), and other Implementaion Science frameworks to guide our data collection and analysis.
 CFIR is widely used in implementation research to guide the systematic assessment of barriers and enablers to adoption and spread.
-We will use other theories, for example, Normalisation Process Theory relating to implementation and diffusion of innovations, as relevant, during the course of the study.

 More information